Psychological Abuse of the Elderly for Family Members and Carers

 Return to the emergency department if:

-- He feels like hurting himself or someone else.
+- He or she feels like hurting himself or herself, or someone else.

-- He feels that he cannot cope with his condition or his recovery from it.
+- The elderly person feels that he or she cannot cope with his or her condition or recovery from it.

-- He has shortness of breath, chest pain, or a fast heartbeat.
+- He or she has shortness of breath, chest pain, or a fast heartbeat.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.